 Areas of Expertise

-Rachael Leonard was born and raised in Massachusetts and now resides in Port Orange, Florida, with her husband and two children.
-She received her B.F.A. in modern dance from the University of Utah and her M.F.A. in dance choreography from Jacksonville University as a Howard Gilman Fellow.
+Rachael Leonard is originally from Massachusetts and now resides in both Georgia and Florida.
+She received her BFA in Modern Dance from the University of Utah and her MFA in Dance Choreography from Jacksonville University/White Oak as a Howard Gilman Fellow.